serbargithub/StackOfVoid/README.md

 ## How to use ##

- Before using it necessary allocate memory with  **StackItem_t** type and assign it to Stack container:
+ Before using it, is necessary allocate memory with  **StackItem_t** type and assign it to Stack container:

 ```C